 - Ask for help and support.
 This can be from a family member, a neighbour, a support group or from social services.
 You can find contact details for local services here;

 - Speak to your school and let them know about your caring role.
-You can continue to go to school, despite the guidance to “Stay at Home”.
-This is because school is an important break from caring for you.

 - Remember to take care of yourself too.
 There are lots of tips on the main page to help